Low EMF telephone review

 Many people simply do not connect the grounding cord to anything at all.

-This phone is also produced in Sweden, and costs about $400, plus bank fee and any import duties.
-It is available from various online vendors in Sweden, such as:
+These are also produced in Sweden, and cost about $400, plus bank fee and any import duties.
+It is available from online vendors in Sweden, such as:

 The homebrew model